-The Step 2: Activity Log is designed to document your participation in activities that support your Step 1: Learning Plan.
+The Activity Log is designed to document your participation in activities that support your Learning Plan.
 Update it on an ongoing basis and keep appropriate documentation of the activities completed.
-A listing of the documentation required for different CPE activities is provided in this Guide on pages 16-27.
+A listing of the different types of documentation required for different CPE activities is provided in this Guide on pages 8-19.